 How to Use Oregano Oil (the Ayurvedic Way)

 Oral Use: Take up to 3–5 drops diluted in a carrier oil such as olive or black seed oil.
-Hold under the tongue for a few seconds before swallowing, preferably after meals to support agni.
+Hold under the tongue for a few seconds before swallowing, preferably after meals, to support agni.

 Steam Inhalation: Add a few drops to a bowl of hot water, cover your head with a towel, and breathe deeply.
 This is particularly effective for clearing sinuses and calming the mind.